oypjoshua/Data_Science/Mask Detection/readme.md

 ## Motivation

 In 2019, Covid-19 has taken the world by storm.
 In the ensuing months, many countries have started implementations of mask regulations.
-Malls, restaurants, supermarkets, and other services around the globe have also started enforcing that all patrons are regulated to wear a mask for the safety of
+Malls, restaurants, supermarkets, and other services around the globe have also started enforcing that all patrons are regulated to wear a mask for the safety of patrons and others.
+In a bid to automate such checks, an efficient and accurate live face mask detector is desired.

+## Project Overview and Outline

+### Introduction

-## Data
+### Data

-- [Kaggle](https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset) - 12k images from [Ashish Jangra](https://www.kaggle.com/ashishjangra27) (kaggle)
+For this project, we will be using a dataset of ~12,000 images from [Kaggle](https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset), courtesy of [Ashish Jangra](https://www.kaggle.com/ashishjangra27) (kaggle).
+The images with the face mask were scrapped from google search, while those without are processed from the [CelebFace dataset](https://www.kaggle.com/jessicali9530/celeba-dataset), courtesy of [Jessica Li](https://www.kaggle.com/jessicali9530).
+The final dataset comprises the following:

+  - Training set (10,000 images total)
+    - With Mask (5,000 images)
+    - Without Mask (5,000 images)
+  - Validation set (800 images total)
+    - With Mask (400 images)
+    - Without Mask (400 images)
+  - Test set (988 images total)
+    - With Mask (479 images)
+    - Without Mask (509 images)

-## Libraries (Requirements)
+### Libraries (Requirements)

+We used the following libraries

 - [NumPy](https://numpy.org/)
 - [TensorFlow](https://www.tensorflow.org/)
 - [OpenCV](https://opencv.org/)
 - [Caffe-based face detector](https://caffe.berkeleyvision.org/)
 - [Keras](https://keras.io/)

-## Project Overview and Outline

-### Introduction

-  - Import packages
-  - Visualisation and manipulation of data

 ### Model Building and Tuning